crp2a/gamma/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the tabula project is released with a [Contributor Code of Conduct](https://github.com/nfrerebeau/tabula/blob/master/.github/CODE_OF_CONDUCT.md).
+Please note that the gamma project is released with a [Contributor Code of Conduct](https://github.com/crp2a/gamma/blob/master/.github/CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.

 ## Prefer to Email?